hoprnet/hoprnet/README.md

           Set port to which the API server will bind [env: HOPRD_API_PORT=] [default: 3001] --apiToken <TOKEN>
-          A REST API token and for user authentication [env: HOPRD_API_TOKEN=] --healthCheck
+          A REST API token and for user authentication [env: HOPRD_API_TOKEN=] --disableApiAuthentication
+          Completely disables the token authentication for the API, overrides any `apiToken` if set [env: HOPRD_DISABLE_API_AUTHENTICATION] [default: false]
+      --healthCheck
           Run a health check end point on localhost:8080 [env: HOPRD_HEALTH_CHECK=] --healthCheckHost <HOST>